hartvigsen-group/bedtime/README.md

 # BEDTime: A Unified Benchmark for Automatically Describing Time Series -- User Guide

-This repository provides the code for the BEDTime benchmark.Here's a concise overview of how you can use this repository:
+This repository provides the code for the [BEDTime](https://arxiv.org/pdf/2509.05215) benchmark .Here's a concise overview of how you can use this repository:

-1.  **Load Time Series Data:** Run the script `read_data.py` to automatically download all four cleaned datasets from Hugging Face.
+1.  **Load Time Series Data:** Run the script `read_data.py` to automatically download all four cleaned datasets from [Hugging Face](https://huggingface.co/datasets/HartvigsenGroup/BEDTime).
 This script will also generate plots for each time series, save the images locally, and update the dataframe with the corresponding image file paths before saving it as a pickle.

 2.  **Generate Negative Samples:** : With the pre-saved dataframes from Step 1, run the negative sampling scripts to create distractor options.
 These are organized into two folders: